 And it’s really hard for an organization to escape its roots.
 Karma is real, and it carries.
 If you look at the people involved in getting iSci off the ground – people like Becca Rose, Lisa May Thomas, Laura Kriefman, Joseph Hyde, Lee Malcolm, Nathan Hughes, and many others – you quickly realize that all of these artists believe in the value of education, and that community sits at the heart of many of their respective practices.
 Because iSci was a successful arts collective, with content dreamed up by a team of artists and educators, it has a karmic legacy which is fundamentally that of an arts-education collective.
 As I’ve watched iSci auditioning for a role as “a profit-making business”, it has inevitably struggled to figure out what it is and what it thinks it’s trying to accomplish.
 It can’t shake the karma of the critical artistic feedback loop, owing to the fact that it was only ever intended to be a sustainable vehicle for bringing communities together by expressing creativity in the world, encouraging people to think together, and to think different.

-I also became disillusioned with the attitudes and culture which I saw being espoused by the iSci leadership – a prevailing operational paradigm where everything is a pitch and that expertise does not matter.
-These kinds of attitudes are unfortunate consequences of the twitter-ified zeitgeist of our times.
-To make a real impact in areas like education and scientific research, having expertise and experience does matter, and it’s actually really important to engage with practitioners whose nuanced level of expertise enables them to speak with authority and insight.
+I also became disillusioned with the attitudes and culture which I saw being espoused by the iSci leadership – a prevailing operational paradigm where everything is a pitch, again likely driven by pressure to generate profit for shareholders.
+The problem with this approach is that expertise and experience does matter for making a real impact in areas like education and scientific research, and it’s actually really important to engage with practitioners whose nuanced level of expertise enables them to speak with insight.
 My perspective here was reinforced by interactions I had with senior colleagues at external educational and industrial organizations in winter 2018.
 On a number of occasions, they asked me, “does the leadership have any track record in the things they claim to do?”
 I had no answer.
 And it was clear that this was not good enough.
 Making a real impact needs a more solid foundation than hype and buzzwords.

 By late spring 2018, I had a growing concern that my continued association with the iSci leadership might be impacting my own professional credibility.
 I no longer wanted to work with them, and I was sensing the same from others.
 During a series of meetings I held during summer 2018 with the iSci leadership (Philip Tew, Becky Sage, Rick Chapman), I outlined the problems I saw with iSci, and why I believed it needed reconfiguring to make a real impact.
-At the time, I held just under 47% of the company.
-I proposed a few different ways forward.
-For example, we could radically reconfigure the company to focus it in a nanotech research direction.
-This would require appointing new staff and leaders, who had a fresh vision, and a solid track record in the relevant areas.
+At the time, I held just under 47% of the company, and I proposed a few different ways forward.
+For example, we could reconfigure the company to refocus it, appointing new staff and leaders, who had a fresh vision, and a solid track record in the relevant areas.
 Another option was for iSci to keep its current staff and personnel, but change its status into something like a charitable incorporated organization (limited by guarantee rather than shares), removing the burden to generate return for shareholders and empowering us to consciously clarify a mission which was ethical and socially focused on the things we cared about.
 I was told by the leadership that either option was impossible, because “the creditors would never approve such a thing.”
-Apparently iSci’s debt came with constraints, and apparently those constraints required iSci to remain steadfast in an over-hyped identity crisis.
+Apparently iSci’s debt came with constraints, and apparently those constraints required iSci to remain steadfastly bound to its identity crisis.

 This kind of thinking must stop. iSci will be unable to experimentally reconfigure educational thinking unless it simultaneously experiments with reconfiguring its own sense of value.
 We cannot innovate education in any kind of meaningful way while buying into conventional neoliberal profit narratives where learners are described as ‘consumers’, and education is a route to profit.
 Good education cannot be about profit; it needs to be about something else.
 Otherwise it is totally lame and boring, and not worth doing.
 The twisted neoliberal logic that has seeped into our thinking must be upended.
 To actually innovate models for education requires simultaneously innovating models for economic sustainability.
 Otherwise we end up with a sort of ‘cultural gentrification’ whereby neoliberal thinking feeds on creative and artistic energy, and sucks dry the very life-force which it wanted to colonize in the first place… which is a very sad state of affairs indeed.